 *Opens Friday, July 28, at the Presidio in San Francisco, and on VOD services.

 Yes, there is a scene in this film where Charlize Theron and Javier Bardem’s painfully dedicated relief aid doctors initiate sex by flirtatiously brushing their teeth.
 I just thank God cinema wasn’t alive to see this.

-Let me be perfectly clear about one thing: there is a sex scene set to a Red Hot Chili Peppers song in this film.
+Let me be clear about one thing: The Last Face features a sex scene set to a Red Hot Chili Peppers song.
 Have I mentioned yet that this “sweeping love story” unfurls against a backdrop of bloody African genocide, and that the conclusion involves a child choosing to shoot himself in the head rather than murder his father?
 But yeah, Peppers sex scene!
 Sweet!

-Theron and Penn are both deeply committed to these causes in real life, but the film’s bumbling mix of drippy romance, fetishized violence and self-serving sermonizing in a context-deficient void only makes a mockery of that commitment.
+Theron and Penn are both deeply committed to these causes in real life.
+However, the film’s bumbling mix of drippy romance, fetishized violence and self-serving sermonizing in a context-deficient void only makes a mockery of that commitment.
 One character delivers a rambling monologue about how magical it is to dance with a girl with a slashed vagina, and he comes as close as anyone to articulating the film’s pedantic yet psychotic worldview.
-After a while, you get the feeling that black bodies are just indistinguishable, awareness-raising props to Penn, and so he wallows in Mel Gibson-like viscera?
+After a while, you get the feeling that black bodies are just indistinguishable, awareness-raising props to Penn.
+How else to explain his pointless wallow through Mel Gibson-like viscera?